jamesnvc/occasionallycogent/_drafts/books-of-2016.md

 A follow-up to *The Oxford History of the French Revolution*, this was the other top-recommended history of the topic.
 The consensus seemed to be that the *Oxford History* was the best overview and this was the best book for getting a more down-to-earth view of what the Revolution was like for the citizens of the country.

-I found it a nice contrast, reading it immediately after the previous one; the author has a much more prominent voice and seems a bit of contraries vis-à-vis the causes of the Revolution.
+I found it a nice contrast, reading it immediately after the previous one; the author has a much more prominent voice and seems a bit of a contrarian vis-à-vis the causes of the Revolution.
 I am definitely glad I read this one second, as I think I would be completely lost otherwise -- this book is much less of a linear narrative and more of a depth-first examination of a number of aspects.